04: Energy transition with renewable energies and energy efficiency: a win-win for the planet and the global economy

 This seminar will provide an overview of various aspects of that global transition, from international decarbonisation pathways to technological opportunities and from political challenges to socio-economic implications.

-Research associate, John A. Paulson School of Engineering and Applied Sciences; Director, Harvard's Solar Geoengineering Program, Cambridge, MA
+Research Associate, John A. Paulson School of Engineering and Applied Sciences; Executive Director, Harvard's Solar Geoengineering Program, Cambridge

 |2002||Joint BA in Environmental Science and Public Policy, and Economics Harvard University, Cambridge, MA|

 |2006||MA in Economy and Government, Harvard University, Cambridge, MA|

 |2007||PhD in Political Economy and Government, Harvard University, Cambridge, MA|

 |2007||Leader Writer Team, Peter Martin Fellow, Financial Times, London|

 |2012-2016||Adjunct Associate Professor, Columbia University, New York|

 |2016||Adjunct Associate Professor, Leonard N. Stern School of Business, New York University|